Walt Disney World Speedway: History

 The track was a three-turn tri-oval, designed by Indianapolis Motor Speedway chief engineer Kevin Forbes, and the location was chosen in September 1994 by Greg Ruse of Buena Vista Construction.
 The track was situated on a triangular plot of land adjacent to the Magic Kingdom's parking lot near Disney's Polynesian Resort.
 Plans for the track were first announced on January 23, 1995.
 The track was designed to fit within the boundaries of the existing infrastructure, requiring minimal rerouting of existing roads.

 On June 27, 1995, Indianapolis Motor Speedway Chairman of the Board Mari Hulman George took part in a groundbreaking ceremony.
 She presented the track with one of the original paving bricks from the famous "Brickyard."
 In a rather compact schedule, the one-mile (1.6 km) track was completed with 10 mi of safety restraint cabling, 2 acre of fencing, 1800 yd of concrete for outside walls, 2300 ft of concrete for pit walls and 5,200 tons of asphalt for the track surface.
 Despite 1995 having the wettest June–July in Orlando on record (75 inches of rain), including Hurricane Erin, the construction was completed on-time, with final paving completed October 18, 1995.

 The track was dedicated on November 28, 1995.
 Indy Racing League drivers Arie Luyendyk, Eddie Cheever, Eliseo Salazar, Lyn St. James and Davey Hamilton drove a five-car "Flying V" formation amongst fireworks.
 Initial testing at the facility for the Indy Racing League took place November 27–December 9, 1995.

 The race track hosted its first car race, a Formula Ford 2000 support race on January 26, 1996, followed the next day with the Indy Racing League's Indy 200 car race.
 On February 7, 1997, the first racing experience program, the Richard Petty Driving Experience, opened at the Speedway.

 Closure and demolition

 On March 27, 2015, it was announced that the speedway would close on August 9, 2015, and be razed.
 Demolition began late August to make way for "transportation improvements", namely expanding and reconfiguring the Magic Kingdom parking lot and parking entrance.
+Ultimately a large lake was created on the site in addition to expanded Magic Kingdom parking.